 🦞 A/B Testing Your AI Agent Can Actually Use

-Built-in experiments with declarative HTML variants, no SDK, and an API your agent can drive end-to-end.
-Create tests, check significance, ship winners.
+Run browser-side experiments with declarative HTML variants, no heavy SDK, and an API your agent can drive end-to-end.
+Create tests, QA variants, read results, and ship winners.

 You want to test whether “Start Free Trial” converts better than “Sign Up.”
-With Optimizely, that’s a dashboard, an SDK, a snippet, and a 15-minute setup.
-Then you forget to check the results for two weeks.
+With most A/B tools, that means a dashboard, an SDK, a snippet, and another place to remember to check later.

-What if your AI agent could handle the whole thing?
+What if your AI agent could handle the whole loop?

 A/B Testing, Agent-First